sinistersnare/sinistersnare.github.io/content/post/02-robson-tree-traversal.md

 Pre-order traversal is used to ensure that parents are visited before children.
 For garbage collection, pre-order is used to prevent re-entering cyclic structures.
 Our robson traversal will be in pre-order format.
-Another use of pre-order traversals is to copy trees!
+Another use of pre-order traversals is to copy trees.
+In-order is as simple as it says, traversing a Binary Search Tree in-order will evaluate each node in-order.
+Post-order is good for when you only want to visit nodes after you will never see it again.
+This means things like deleting a tree will be using post-order so that there are no dangling un-free'd nodes.

 # Why is the 'standard' method bad? #

-To get into why an algorithm is bad, we need to talk about "Big-O notation", and that is a little bit out of scope for this already long blog-post, so...
+To get into how algorithms are rated against eachother, we need to talk about "Big-O notation", and that is a little bit out of scope for this already long blog-post, so...
 Take an algorithms course I guess?
-Lets just go with, "Big-O talks about algorithmic efficiency in terms of space-usage or time-usage."
-Lets spend two quick paragraphs on it.

-When we talk about time efficiency, we talk about how long an algorithm takes to run.
-When someone says an algorithm is `O(n) time` that means there is a linear relationship between input size, and run-time, `y = c*n` (for some constant `c`) if you graph it.
-Constant time, `O(1)` means no matter how big the input gets that we run the algorithm on, it takes the same time to run.
-This is equivalent to `y = c` when graphed.
-Remember, this talks about the relationship between input size and run-time, not necessarily how long it takes exactly.

-Space is very similar, but instead of run-time, it is memory used.
-To say an algorithm takes `O(n)` space means the amount of memory usage increases linearly with input size.
-If you want a more in-depth introduction to these concepts, check out [CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) chapter 3 for more information!
+I'll give a quick paragraph.

+Big-O uses a polynomial to describe how the function performs with relation to input size.
+If we are talking about speed, an `O(n)` function will perform linearly with regards to input.
+An `O(1)` function will always perform the same no matter how big the input gets.
+You should try to avoid `O(n!)` functions, too...
+These functions are used for 'time' and 'space'.
+If you are interested in this stuff, please check out [CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) chapter 3 for more information, or ask me to write a post on it!

 The 'standard' traversal method is as efficient as possible, time-wise.
 We need to traverse all `n`-nodes of a tree, and the algorithm has `O(n)`